Who are we?

 What do we do?

-We run a number of campaigns and events on campus to raise awareness about the importance of mental health and wellbeing for students, as well as taking part in national campaigns such as Eating Disorders and Depression Awareness Weeks.
+We aim to support student mental health!
+Our committee runs a number of campaigns and events on campus to raise awareness and create positive change around the importance of mental health and wellbeing for students here in Bath.

 What are our aims for the year?

 - Build up our presence on social media so that our support can reach more students :)